Harlington Lease Extension - Free Consultation

 Increase your lease and increase your Harlington property value

-It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years left, the residence will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement

-Engaging our service will provide you enhanced control over the value of your Harlington leasehold, as your property will be more valuable and saleable in relation to the lease length should you wish to sell.
-The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you better control over the value of your Harlington leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
+The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

 Harlington Lease Extension Example Cases: